Xoeseko/sdg.market/Delijaj-report.md

 The Javascript language was hard to understand at some points since it's very different from the languages I know, I searched in many websites, such as Stackoverflow to find my answer (even finding what didn't work was difficult enough).
 With the poor amount of data we had, I tried, with the help of my team, to make some visualisations to have a better view of what is happening.
 I wanted to do a dynamic visualisation that allows you to see what is happening over time.
 The idea in the end is to put it available to the users, like a view of your performances.
 This view can allow also for the future investors.
 Indeed, you can look at the productivity or the effectiveness of a contributor.
 ## Future Plans
-What needs to be done in the future according to the objective given by Maillart are mostly:
-1) finish the whitepaper since it is not complete and draft.
-2) find a purpose for the tokens, we can have some imaginary tokens and just use them into trading but that's about it.

 However, this section is mostly in [Bileg's report.](https://xoeseko.github.io/sdg.market/reports/2018/11/30/Bayar-journey)